Bernardin History, Family Crest & Coats of Arms

 In 1172 King Henry II took Robert Fitz Bernard with him to Ireland, in the invasion of Ireland, and entrusted to his care the counties of Wexford and Waterford.

 Bernard (d.
 1333?), Bishop of Sodor, was "Chancellor of Scotland during the greater part of the reign of Robert Bruce.
 According to Crawford, this Bernard is identical with Bernard de Linton, parson of Mordington, near Berwick, who swore fealty to Edward I in 1296.
 If this be so, the local surname seems to point to Linton in Roxburgh as the place of his birth or origin. "

-Important Dates for the Bernardin family
+Early History of the Bernardin family

 This web page shows only a small excerpt of our Bernardin research.
 Another 272 words (19 lines of text) covering the years 1320, 1702, 1738, 1903, 1545, 1601, 1666, 1640, 1630, 1679, 1654, 1660, 1800 and 1872 are included under the topic Early Bernardin History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Bernard, Barnard, Bernyrd, Barnerd, Barnart, Barnert, Barnarde and many more.